UstadMobile/RESPECT-Consumer-App-Integration-Guide/README.md

 **Expected outputs**
 * App built; single sign on is displayed when the RESPECT launcher app is installed.
 User can sign-in using RESPECT launcher account.
-* When RESPECT launcher account is active, then learner progress and results are saved using xAPI and/or AGS parameters as specified in the auth resut.
+* When RESPECT launcher account is active, then learner progress and results are saved using xAPI and/or oneroster parameters as specified in the auth resut.

-### 5 Support launching a specific Learning Unit
+### 5 Support listing and launching learning units

-Launching a specific Learning Unit is based on normal [app links](https://developer.android.com/training/app-links).
-The app links must be verified as usual.

-When the respectLaunchVersion parameter is included, the client app MUST use the provided endpoints to send progress information back to the RESPECT laucnher app and then finish (exit) the activity when the learning unit is complete.
+A Learning Unit can be any distinct educational experience a learner can undertake (e.g. a lesson, assessment, simulation, etc).
+It has a manifest which lists all the resources required (e.g. so they can be downloaded in advance for the Learning Unit to be used offline later).

+**Learning Unit Listing:**

+If an app contains Learning Units it MUST provide an OPDS catalog listing of those Learning Units where:
+* Each learning unit MUST have its own unique ID that MUST be a unique, valid URL and MUST return an HTTP 200 OK response.
+The URL MUST NOT include '#' or any reserved URL query parameters used by the launcher to launch a specific learning unit as below.
+* Each learning unit MUST have its own [Readium Web Publication Manifest](https://github.com/readium/webpub-manifest) example in Appendix A lesson001.json.
+* The manifest MUST be discoverable as per [Readium Web Publication Manifest Section 5](https://github.com/readium/webpub-manifest?tab=readme-ov-file#5-discovering-a-manifest) - this can be done using a link tag e.g. ```<link rel='manifest' type="application/webpub+json" href='lesson001.json'>``` or by adding a Link HTTP header e.g. ```Link: <https://example.app/id/lesson001>; rel="manifest"; type="application/webpub+json"``` as per the Readium spec.
+* The [resources](https://github.com/readium/webpub-manifest?tab=readme-ov-file#21-sub-collections) section of the manifest MUST list all URLs required to run the Learning Resources (e.g. such that those resources can be downloaded for later use offline, cached by network operators/schools, etc).
+All resource URLs and the URL (ID) for the learning unit itself:
+  * MUST return an HTTP 200 response code in response to an HTTP GET request
+  * MUST NOT use a vary header; the response content MUST be the same
+  * MUST include Content-Length header
+  * MUST include a Last-Modified or ETag header
+  * MUST support [cache validation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Caching#validation) using If-Modified-Since (when using Last-Modified header) or If-None-Match (when using ETag header)

+**Launching a specific Learning Unit**

+The RESPECT launcher app launches specific learning units using its URL ID deep link ([app links](https://developer.android.com/training/app-links) on Android); similar to how a deep link would be used to take the user from a messaging app to a specific destination in another app.

-The URI launched by the RESPECT launcher will be the Learning Unit to be completed with the following additional parameters:
+The RESPECT launcher will add the following parameters to the learning unit URL (ID):

 * respectLaunchVersion=1 Indicates that the launch is coming from a RESPECT Launcher app
 * auth : The authentication to use with [xAPI](https://www.xapi.com) and/or [AGS](https://www.imsglobal.org/spec/lti-ags/v2p0/) API.
 * Some or none of the [OpenID Standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), e.g. given_name, locale, sub,
   depending on the privacy settings being used by the RESPECT Launcher.
-* http_proxy : an HTTP Proxy provided by the RESPECT launcher app.
-This proxy MAY download URLs required by the Learning Unit (e.g. when a student is assigned a given Learning Unit).
 * endpoint_lti_ags : the HTTP url to use for the [LTI Assignment and Grade Services Specification](https://www.imsglobal.org/spec/lti-ags/v2p0/)
 * endpoint : the HTTP url to use for xAPI ( named 'endpoint' because this is as per the Rustici launch spec, see below)
 * All of the [Rustici Launch Parameters](https://github.com/RusticiSoftware/launch/blob/master/lms_lrs.md) as per the xAPI spec.